Formulating the Restoration of Distribution Networks as a Multiple Traveling Salesman Problem: Problem Definition

 Let $m$ denote the number of repair crews available to work during the $k^{th}$ window.
-The planning objective for the $k^{th}$ window is to determine the repair schedules for the $m$ crews, choosing jobs from the set $L^D$, such that the total reward that can be earned at the end of the current window is maximized.
-The cost of any schedule is the sum of the repair times of the jobs on the schedule and the travel times necessary for moving from one job site to the next one on the schedule.
-We assume that the \emph{travel times between any pair of jobs in $L^D$ are symmetric and correspond to the shortest path} (derived from a separate transportation map) \emph{between the two job sites}.
+The planning objective for the $k^{th}$ window is to determine which jobs from the set $L^D$ these $m$ crews should perform, such that the total reward that can be earned at the end of the current window is maximized.
+The cost of any schedule is the sum of the repair times of the jobs on the schedule and the travel times necessary for moving from one job site to the next one.
+We assume that the travel times between any pair of jobs in $L^D$ are symmetric and correspond to the shortest path between these job sites, as derived from a separate transportation map.
 Further, we assume that any job site is reachable from any other job site, failing which a job site which is unreachable, possibly due to loss of transportation infrastructure, should be removed from the set $L^D$.
-Obviously, the cost (length) of any schedule must not exceed the duration of the $k^{th}$ window, $T_k - T_{k-1}$. \emph{Any line, $l$, repaired during the $k^{th}$ window earns the reward $r_l$ only if it can be energized from the previously energized portion of the distribution network, at the end of the $k^{th}$ restoration window.
-This feasibility depends on whether a fully repaired path exists from the energized portion of the distribution network at $T_{k}$ to $l$} (electrical continuity constraint).
+Obviously, the cost (length) of any schedule must not exceed the duration of the $k^{th}$ window, $T_k - T_{k-1}$. \emph{Any line, $l$, repaired during the $k^{th}$ window earns the reward $r_l$ only if it can be energized (at the end of the current window) from the previously energized portion of the distribution network.
+This electrical continuity constraint depends on whether a fully repaired path exists from the energized portion of the distribution network at $T_{k}$ to $l$}.
+Mathematically, the objective is to construct $m$ repair schedules in order to:

-We do not assume that the repair crews are deployed to their first job sites from a common staging location.
-In practice, this would require provisioning of adequate slack times between successive restoration windows in the restoration timeline.
-The travel times to the first job sites on the $m$ schedules can then be factored into these slack times and the $k^{th}$ restoration window can be deemed to start when all crews are at their initial job sites.
-Further, since the repair and travel times are estimated quantities and susceptible to delays, the slack times can be used to provide some cushion against unanticipated time overruns.
-In this paper, however, we ignore the presence of these slack times.